thedejifab/thedejifab.github.io/content/blog/first-blog-post.md

 In the final months of 2021, in search of a final year undergraduate thesis topic, especially one that would enable me to make a foray into the area of Natural Language Processing, I stumbled upon the concept of code-switching while reading Dan Jurafsky's Speech and Language processing.

-Code-switching involves mixing between two or more languages within an expression.
+Code-switching involves mixing two or more languages within an expression.
 At the simplest level, code-switching is what happens when a Nigerian says _"bawo ni, what will you eat?"_, an expression that combines the Yoruba and English languages and means _"how are you, what will you eat"_ in plain English.
 Code-switched expressions suffer from more information loss during translation than expressions in a single language.

 After some research, I found that there was little to no existing research in the area of code-switched Yoruba-English.
 As such, I've decided to focus on researching how code-switched Yoruba-English expressions can be augmented to reduce information loss.
 This will happen by employing methods such as context analysis to reduce the code-switched expression to a single-language expression.
 If you think it sounds like challenging work, it's safe to say you're correct, but what's more significant is the fact that it's as interesting as it's challenging.